bbbbbr/canyon-racer/font/Readme.md

-Canyon Racer Fonts are under a CC-0 License
+Canyon Racer Fonts are under a CC-0 License, but attribution is welcome.
 Author: bbbbbr

 Fonts are derived from in-game UI text